A Few Words About Us

 Founder: Jamie B. Gelbtuch

-In her role as Founder and Principal Consultant of Cultural Mixology, Jamie B. Gelbtuch designs, delivers, and facilitates programs that build and enhance cultural competencies in business and academic settings.
+In her role as Founder and Principal Consultant of Cultural Mixology, Jamie B. Gelbtuch designs, delivers, and facilitates programs that build and enhance cultural competencies.
 She leads the strategic thinking process, through coaching, training, mentoring, and consulting, to support individuals and organizations that are faced with multicultural challenges.

-Jamie has worked with clients from a wide range of companies, universities, and nonprofits including Novartis, Pepsi, Rohde & Schwarz, Midea, Coach, IBM, NYC Emergency Management, NYC Department of Health & Mental Hygiene, French-American School of New York, The Juilliard School, Boehringer Ingelheim, Environmental Defense Fund, Atlas Corps, Upwardly Global, The Counselors of Real Estate, Western Connecticut State University, The Healthcare Association of NYS, and the Community Center of Northern Westchester.
+Jamie has worked with individuals and teams from a wide range of organizations including Novartis, Pepsi, Rohde & Schwarz, Midea, Coach, IBM, NYC Emergency Management, NYC Department of Health & Mental Hygiene, U.S. Department of State, French-American School of New York, The Juilliard School, Boehringer Ingelheim, Environmental Defense Fund, Atlas Corps, Upwardly Global, The Counselors of Real Estate, Western Connecticut State University, The Healthcare Association of NYS, and the Community Center of Northern Westchester.
 She is fluent in English, Spanish, and French, has a working knowledge of Portuguese, and is a novice at Arabic.
 Jamie has also lived abroad and traveled extensively throughout five continents.
 She has particular expertise working with Latin American cultures and French and Spanish speaking countries.